kakainet/ImageToLatex/README.md

 ## Tool/Visual [C++]
 The biggest tool, written in `C++` and using `OpenCV`, capable of creating millions of written like human math equations.
 It applies a lot of different effects in order to make math as if it was written by people.
 It can be configured using `config.hpp`.
 The final result is the base of the dataset for machine learning.
-It gets raw png like before and returns (in that case only rotate was applied): <br>
+It gets raw png like before and returns (in that case, only rotate was applied): <br>
 <p align="center">
   <img src="https://i.imgur.com/LtG8FL4.png" width="100" height="100" title="hover text">
 </p>